ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 	- A large enough **metallic core** to sustain a dynamo
 	- A thick enough **mantle** to power tectonics for billions of years
 	- A **modest radius expansion** that keeps surface gravity in the ⟨1.100 ∧ 1.400⟩ ⨁ range (still biomechanically plausible)
-- This density window supports _structural stability, energetic cycling, and ecological flexibility_ without pushing the planemo into extremes.
+- This density window supports _structural stability, energetic cycling, and ecological flexibility_ without pushing the planemon into extremes.

  ### Why Not Lower (< 0.800⨁)?
 - Suggests **ice-rich or gas-dominated** composition